Economic Knowledge

 There is a market-led focus to O'Mahony Pike Architects' work which is informed by our long term relationships with leading developers in both the residential and office sectors.

-We have an inquisitive and analytical approach to design, and enjoy interrogating and challenging every aspect of a project, which fosters innovation and adds value, delivering commercially viable schemes.
+We have an inquisitive and analytical approach to design, and enjoy interrogating and challenging every aspect of a project, which fosters innovation and adds value, delivering sustainable, commercially viable schemes.
 In a constantly changing statutory and regulatory context, this approach enables us to adapt and lead rather than follow.
 It allows us to absorb and capitalise on new design standards delivering early advantages to our clients.
 Our strong track record in off-site construction also brings added speed and quality to the delivery of projects.

 Our built work is testimony to the added value that we bring to our clients projects – the premium that many of our schemes carry on sale, lease and re-sale is proof positive of that value.